edibotopic/edibotopic-website/content/notes/ambiguity.md

 ## Ambiguity in language

-The causes of ambiguity are not restricted to language, but types of ambiguity are well-defined in the domain of linguistics.
+The causes of ambiguity are not restricted to language, but types of ambiguity are well-defined in that domain, so it's a good place to start.

 **Lexical** ambiguity occurs when a word has multiple meanings.
 In the case of homonyms, a word can have multiple, unrelated meanings (river _bank_, money